balunist/mbp_docs2/source/usage/advanced/selection.rst

     Once MapBoard Pro is running select one or more component occurrences or a component bodies from the browser tree or select bodies in the design view.
-The selected parts will be displayed in a second selection table below the board types list.
+The selected parts will be displayed in a selection table below the board types list.

     The selections made are remenbered between invocations of MBP.
-This includes all related options, quantity and rotation.
+This includes the related options, quantity and rotation.

     The following example shows two components selected of type Walnut allowing their quantities and grain direction to be